openfisca/openfisca-doc/coding-the-legislation/20_input_variables.md

         )
 ```

+3. Use the enum in a variable formula:

-Thus, to get `housing_occupancy_status` for a given `month` you will call `household('housing_occupancy_status', month)`.
+To get `housing_occupancy_status` for a given `month`, call `household('housing_occupancy_status', month)`.
 Its value is an index of `HOUSING_OCCUPANCY_STATUS` Enum.

-Nevertheless, in your tests and calls to the Web API, favor its string definition as it is more readable than the enum index.
+4. Test the formula by inputing the enum:

 A YAML test would look as follows:

 ```yaml
 - name: Household with free lodger status living in a 100 sq.meters accomodation
   period: 2017
   input_variables: